AdaoG0n/Grademe_Solutions/README.md

 ![](https://github.com/AdaoG0n/AdaoG0n/blob/main/assests/animated%20gifs/grademesolutions.gif)

-Welcome to the **42 Grademe Exam Solutions** repository!
+Welcome to the **42 Grademe Exam Solutions** repository! </br>
-This repository contains solutions for the exercises from the **Grademe exam** at **42 School**.
+This repository contains solutions for the exercises from the **Grademe exam** at **42 School**. </br>
-The goal is to help students better understand the concepts covered in the exam by providing clear and well-structured examples.
+The goal is to help students better understand the concepts covered in the exam by providing clear and well-structured examples.</br>

 ![](https://github.com/AdaoG0n/AdaoG0n/blob/main/assests/bar.png)
 ## **About Grademe**

-Grademe is an automated exam used at **42 School** to assess students' technical programming skills.
+Grademe is an automated exam used at **42 School** to assess students' technical programming skills. </br>
-It covers a wide range of fundamental topics, including:
+It covers a wide range of fundamental topics, including:</br>

 - String manipulation
 - Dynamic memory allocation